Vampire squid: Discovery

 The vampire squid was discovered during the Valdivia Expedition (1898–1899), led by Carl Chun.
 Chun was a zoologist who was inspired by the Challenger Expedition, and wanted to verify that life does indeed exist below 300 fathom.
 Chun later classified the vampire squid into its family, Vampyroteuthidae.
 This expedition was funded by the German society Gesellschaft Deutscher Naturforscher und Ärzte, a group of German scientists who believed there was life at depths greater than 550 meters, contrary to the Abyssus theory. was fitted with equipment for the collection of deep-sea organisms, as well as laboratories and specimen jars, in order to analyze and preserve what was caught.
 The voyage began in Hamburg, Germany, followed by Edinburgh, and then traced around the west coast of Africa.
 After navigating around the southern point of Africa, the expedition studied deep areas of the Indian and Antarctic Ocean.
 Researchers had not before discovered any species from this family that could be traced back to the Cenozoic.
 This suggests two ideas which are: a notable preservation bias called the Lazarus effect may exist; or an inaccurate determination of when vampire squids originally settled in the deep oceans.
 The Lazarus effect may result from the scarcity of post-Cretaceous research regions or from the reduced abundance and distribution of vampire squids.
 In any case, even while the search regions remain the same, it is more difficult to locate and analyze them.

+In 2024 a second species of Vampyroteuthis was proposed, Vampyroteuthis pseudoinfernalis Qiu, Liu & Huang, 2024, supposedly differentiated from V. infernalis based on beak form, the shape of the posterior mantle, and genetic sequences.
+However, in 2026 a different group of authors re-examined this claim and found no consistent morphological or genetic differences to reliably distinguish the species, with V. pseudoinfernalis thus regarded as a junior synonym.